buildkite/monorepo-example/README.md

 ```

-* Changes to the path `app/` triggers the the pipeline `app-deploy`
+* Changes to the path `app/` triggers the pipeline `app-deploy`
-* Changes to the path `test/bin` will run the respectively config command
+* Changes to the path `test/bin` will run the respective configuration command

 <br/>